johkoenig/SysAdminToolbox/README.md

 ````

 In case you want to import a newer version of the toolbox while an older has been imported already, use the parameter `-Force`.

+## Roadmap

+No precise roadmap, I'm adding stuff whenever I find something useful.
+Documenting will be a focus.
+Any help is appreciated.